amorychambers/ci-ms4-django/README.md

-# South Roast: an e-commerce website for a local coffee roaster
+# SouthRoast: an e-commerce website for a local coffee roaster

 ![Homepage](docs/homepage.png)